 Do we really need scaled frameworks then?

-The example of these companies tells us that we don’t.
+The example of these companies tells us that we may not.